Air fryer apple chips are sweet cinnamon sugar healthy snacks that adults and kids love. Fast way to dehydrate apples and enjoy.

 When you follow the timing on this and you pull one out they won’t be crispy immediately.
 You need to allow them to completely cool and then you’ll taste and feel the difference.

-These are healthy and gluten free too!
+These and our air fryer cucumber chips are healthy and gluten free too!

 Here is a quick step by step guide but the full printable recipe card is at the bottom of this post as well: